Accessible Voting for Persons with Disabilities

 - Participate in supervised voting, if made available at your assisted living or nursing home facility.
 See section 101.655, Florida Statutes.
-You can also request that your absentee ballot be sent to you there.
+You can also request that your vote-by-mail ballot be sent to you there.

 Contact your county Supervisor of Elections for more information about these options.

 Polling Place Accessibility